Quick Facts About Burnham Holdings

 Example of an industrial-type boiler drum and access port.
 Damage to the asbestos insulation is present around the inner edges of the material

-In addition to boilers and boiler insulation, Burnham Commercial manufactured and produced a number of asbestos-containing products, including fire-retardant bricks, gaskets and pipe insulation.
+Burnham Commercial manufactured and produced several asbestos-containing products.
+These included: boilers, boiler insulation, fire-retardant bricks, gaskets and pipe insulation.

 These materials remain in many commercial, residential and industrial buildings as well as ships built before 1975.
-Disturbing asbestos-containing parts on these boilers can lead to asbestos exposure.
+Disturbing asbestos-containing parts on these boilers can lead to exposure to asbestos.

 Couple reviewing information on laptop together